CharlottePrimiceri/VP_Project/README.md

 We didn't manage to re-train the Mask-RCNN due to lack of computational resources and the complexity of the model (...), so at the end we opted for the Pytorch Unet, a simpler model on which we made more experiments.
 We also realized that it makes no sense to continue training a model that has already reached very high performances.

 #### Model settings
-Because we were interested in classifying and segmenting only three classes (pedestrians, cars, bycicles) we filtered our annotations to focus only on these categories.
+Because we were interested in classifying and segmenting only three classes (pedestrians, cars, bicycles) we filtered our annotations to focus only on these categories.
 Moreover, in order to show a better visualization of the output predictions we set the segmentation color as shades of the same tone for each category.
 As another pre processing step we had to register our costum dataset (cityscapes with filtered coco annotations).
 We specify that we worked with a 'cpu' accelerator to make predictions.

 ### Pytorch Unet 1 channel
 Target example: